RCasatta/firma/README.md

 ## Create the PSBT

-After funds receive a confirmation we can create the PSBT specifiying the recipient and the amount
+After funds receive a confirmation we can create the PSBT specifiying the recipient and the amount, you can specify more than one recipient and you can explicitly spend specific utxo with `--coin`.
+See `firma-online create-tx --help`

 ```
-$ firma-online --wallet-name firma-wallet create-tx --recipient tb1qza6744q6emapf5k4xntzwtdxzrxrtp2aphjv4v84cx3l39yjrxys0cg47x:5234
+firma-online --wallet-name firma-wallet create-tx --recipient tb1qza6744q6emapf5k4xntzwtdxzrxrtp2aphjv4v84cx3l39yjrxys0cg47x:5234
 ```
 ```
 Creating change address at index 1